One-To-One and Online (Private) Watercolour Tuition with Jem Bowden

-As tuition sessions progress you may need a table space to organise your painting materials/equipment alongside your laptop/PC, so that you can see your screen and what I am doing at the same time as painting yourself.
+As tuition sessions progress you may need a table space to organise your painting materials/equipment alongside your laptop/PC, so that you can see your screen and what I am doing at the same time as you paint.

-HOWEVER, during the first few sessions at least it is usually the case that the student will not actually paint along with me, so you won’t need your equipment set up, only to be able to watch and chat.
+HOWEVER, during the first session (or even first few sessions) it is usually the case that the student will not actually paint along with me so you won’t need your equipment set up, only to be able to watch and chat.